TylerAuer/reddit-clone-2/README.md

 # Reddit Clone

-A full-stack clone of Reddit with user authentication, posts, comment, and hearts.
+A full-stack clone of Reddit with user authentication, posts, comments, and hearts.

 ## Technologies